 There is a lot to like in Baten Kaitos' writing as well.
 Penned by Masato Kato (best known for Chrono Trigger), he brings some clever elements to this game as well.
 A clever twist on the norm is that the game's main protagonist is not the on-screen character, but rather the player themself, a "guardian spirit" who guides the protagonist's actions and, at times, is deliberately kept in the dark about his actual motives and character, which helps to set up some pretty clever and unexpected moments.
 Playing off of this, as well as the common trope of dialog choices not mattering in JRPGs, is the fact that a hidden mechanic in the game is the bond between Kalas and the player - the more often you pick dialog choices that are in-line with those Kalas would make, the stronger your bond grows, and the more frequently you will get to do powerful finishing attacks in combat.
 It's a bit unusual to have the game's protagonists breaking the fourth wall to address the player directly, but it's ultimately a well-handled and interesting gimmick that makes putting up with some of the game's other flaws worth it.
 Of course, it also helps that Kato writes some very fun characters that put clever twists on the archetypal RPG norms (particularly Kalas, who is a rather atypical hero and, honestly, kind of a jerk).
 There is quite a lot of thought and lore behind the game's universe to boot, as well as some clever cameos from other Namco-published games like Pac-Man, Xenosaga and Tower of Druaga.

-What it all comes down to is that Baten Kaitos is a game that alienated many with its basic gameplay premise, and most of the few that remained were further driven off by its slow-paced, padded and grind-heavy design.
+What it all comes down to is that Baten Kaitos is a game that alienated many with its basic gameplay premise, and most of the few that remained were further driven off by its slow-paced, padded and grind-heavy design with a lot of permanent missables (and I do mean a lot - keep a guide handy and make regular backups to another memory card if you want to get 100% completion).
 It's all a bit of a shame that there wasn't more focus put on improving the game's overall pacing and reducing its frustrating elements, as there is quite a lot to like here on the writing and aesthetic fronts.
 Very patient gamers will definitely find a lot to like here, but the rest of us will have a hard time seeing it through the game's less savory elements.

 Developer: Monolith Soft, Tri-Crescendo